sendbird/LocalCaching-iOS-Swift/README.md

 ### Create a project

-Create a project to get started: Sendbird SyncManager for iOS supports both Objective-C and Swift.
+Create a project to get started: Sendbird for iOS supports both Objective-C and Swift.

 ### Install SDK via CocoaPods or Carthage